 Manchester Travel Guide

-Although now best known for its football teams, Manchester was once one of England's greatest Victorian cities, and the birthplace of both rail travel and Rolls Royce cars.
-It is situated on the east bank of the Irwell River in the north west of the country, and is the centre of a huge metropolitan area which now encompasses the surrounding towns of Bury, Bolton, Wigan, Rochdale, Salford, Stockport and Oldham.
+Although now best known for its football team, Manchester was once one of England's greatest Victorian cities and the birthplace of both rail travel and Rolls Royce cars.
+It is situated on the east bank of the Irwell River in the northwest of the country, and is the centre of a huge metropolitan area which now encompasses the surrounding towns of Bury, Bolton, Wigan, Rochdale, Salford, Stockport, and Oldham.
 Liverpool is just 30 miles (48km) down river.
-The area has long had a reputation as a drab, industrialised sprawl, but Manchester has succeeded in reinventing itself, becoming a vibrant metropolis with a nightlife second only to London.
-The city boasts more than 50 free museums and galleries, a world-class sports centre that recently hosted the Commonwealth Games, and plenty of parks, gardens and other attractions.

 Manchester is home to two of the United Kingdom's largest universities: the University of Manchester and Manchester Metropolitan University.
-The Royal Northern College of Music is located here as well, bringing the total to roughly 86,000 students living in the city.
-This large student population ensures that there is always a buzz of activity in Manchester.
+The Royal Northern College of Music is located here as well, bringing the total to more than 86,000 students living in the city.
+This large student population ensures that there is always a buzz of activity and a party atmosphere in Manchester.

 Become our Manchester Travel Expert

 We are looking for contributors for our Manchester travel guide.
 If you are a local, a regular traveller to Manchester or a travel professional with time to contribute and answer occasional forum questions, please contact us.